woodyx218/tech.blog/_posts/2021-03-16-LinearModel2.md

 # Introduction to LASSO
-LASSO is the combination of L1 regularization and linear regression.
+LASSO is the combination of L1 regularization and linear regression ($y=X\beta+\epsilon$).
 If we change L1 regularization to others, then we get a different problem (e.g. sorted L1 norm regularization is the SLOPE problem; L2 norm regularization is Ridge).
 Similarly, if we change linear regression to a neural network, then we end up with a sparse network.

-We first introduce the L1 regularization, starting from the L1 norm.
+We first introduce the L1 regularization (or the L1 penalty), starting from the L1 norm.

 ## L1 regularization
 Given a verctor $x$, one can compute the $L_p$ norm